 - Downstate NY Ski Areas

-Heading just up the highway are the Catskill Mountains ski areas, located about 100 miles north from New York City.
-There are 4 very different ski areas in operation in the Catskills.
+Heading just up the highway are the Catskill ski areas, located about 100 miles north from New York City.
+There are 4 very different ski areas in operation in the region.
 All theses areas off large verticals and acreage and receive 110″-165″ of snow on average each season.
 This area is home to some of the most visited ski areas in New York.

 On the Western side of the Adirondacks is the Tug Hill Plateau.
 This area is home to some of the largest natural snowfall areas in the East due to the lake effect snow coming from Lake Ontario.

-South of Syracuse there is a cluster of mid sized ski areas that also benefit form the lake effect snows that come from Lake Ontario.
+In Central NY there is a cluster of mid sized ski areas that also benefit form the lake effect snows that come from Lake Ontario.
 These areas can have some of the best early season skiing due to lake effect snow.